oheneba-oa/dvd_rental/Architecture_Diagram.md

 ## 1. System Architecture Overview

 The project follows a structured data analytics pipeline.
-The DVD Rental database is restored into PostgreSQL using Docker.
-Python scripts then connect to the database, validate the tables, perform exploration, create merged datasets, generate business insights, and feed the final outputs into a Streamlit dashboard and executive report.
+The DVD Rental backup file is restored into PostgreSQL using Docker.
+Python scripts then connect to the database, validate the tables, perform exploratory data analysis, create merged datasets, generate business insights, and feed the final outputs into a Streamlit dashboard and executive report.

+The architecture is designed to make the project reproducible, organized, and easy to follow from database setup to final business recommendations.

+---

 ## 2. Architecture Flow